asilich123/Resume_Projects/EXCEL:FINANCE - Santa Fe Ranch/README.md

 # Santa Fe Ranch Explaination

-**Task:** Given a **time limit of 6 hours**, I was tasked with researching market data, making local growth assumptions, writing up a pitch summary, and creating **this entire pro forma from scratch**.
+**The Task:** Given a **time limit of 6 hours**, I was tasked with researching market data, making local growth assumptions, writing up a pitch summary, and creating **this entire pro forma from scratch**.

-**Demonstrated Skills:** Commercial Real Estate Finance, Market Research, Excel Financial Functions, Creating an Automated Summary Dashboard, a Full Pro Forma, a Unit Mix Table, a Sensitivity Table, and an Amoritization Table under a time constraint.
+**Highlighted Skills:** Commercial Real Estate Finance, Market Research, Excel Financial Functions, Creating an Automated Summary Dashboard, a Full Pro Forma, a Unit Mix Table, a Sensitivity Table, and an Amoritization Table under a time constraint.

 **Notes:** Specifics instructions provided to me regarding the case study are found within "SFR Instructions".
 The case specific details provided for the investment opportunity are found within "SFR Offer Memorandum".